Dilipmali2512/Dilipmali2512/README.md

 👋 Hello, I'm Dilip Solanki!

-🎓 🎓 I’ve completed my degree in Information Technology and now work as a Full Stack Developer at WeHear Innovations Pvt Ltd. I’m passionate about using technology to solve real-world problems and build meaningful digital solutions.
-My journey in IT has helped me develop a strong understanding of computer science fundamentals and hands-on experience with modern development tools and frameworks.
+🎓 I’m an Information Technology graduate and currently working as a Full Stack Developer at WeHear Innovations Pvt Ltd. I love turning ideas into real-world digital solutions that make an impact.

-💻I have experience with several modern technologies including the MERN Stack (MongoDB, Express.js, React.js, Node.js), Next.js, Redux, MUI, and Web Bluetooth API.
-I’ve also worked with Python and IoT-based integrations, which help me build smart and connected solutions.
-My skills allow me to handle both frontend and backend development from crafting intuitive user interfaces to implementing robust APIs and device communication layers.
+💻 Skilled in the MERN Stack, Next.js, Redux, MUI, and Web Bluetooth API, I build smart, connected, and high-performance web applications.
+From crafting sleek frontends to powering robust backends, I enjoy creating seamless and innovative tech experiences.

 🚀 I enjoy turning ideas into reality and have worked on projects using MERN Stack.